ainzzorl/goodcode/index.md

 ### Who writes these articles?

-The founder of the project, [ainzzorl](https://github.com/ainzzorl/goodcode).
-Future content is expected to be crowd-sourced.
-Read more about [contributing to the project](#contributing).

-We believe that the code speaks for itself, though.
-Our job is to find interesting examples, provide necessary context and point out certain details.

-### Who writes these articles?

-The founder of the project, [ainzzorl](https://github.com/ainzzorl/goodcode).
+The founder of the project, [Anton Emelyanov](https://github.com/ainzzorl).
 Future content is expected to be crowd-sourced.
 Read more about [contributing to the project](#contributing).

 We believe that the code speaks for itself, though.
 Our job is to find interesting examples, provide necessary context and point out certain details.